Countly/countly-sdk-android/README.md

 # Countly Android SDK

-This repository contains the Countly Android SDK, which can be integrated into websites and web applications.
+This repository contains the Countly Android SDK, which can be integrated into mobile applications.
 The Countly Android SDK is intended to be used with [Countly Community Edition](https://github.com/Countly/countly-server) or [Countly Enterprise Edition](https://count.ly/product).

 ## What is Countly?
 [Countly](https://count.ly) is a product analytics solution and innovation enabler that helps teams track product performance and customer journey and behavior across [mobile](https://count.ly/mobile-analytics), [web](http://count.ly/web-analytics),